alshadab/employee-management-system/README.md

 # employee-management-system
-This a java programming language project.
+This is a java programming language project.